-Commonly used term for small-scale conditions, which give a vineyard a very typical and individual note, which can be even in extreme cases different in a vineyard.
+Commonly used term for small-scale conditions, which give a vineyard a very typical and individual note, which may be even in extreme cases in a vineyard.
 It can include components such as the proximity of a pond, river or forest, soil heat storage, solar radiation, mountains (which can protect against wind), but also the training system the vines play a role.
 This term is related to the French terroir,

 Specific climate in the smallest scale of a few meters within a vineyard, for example a vine, even on leaves and grapes.

-In the course of geological history there have been periods of time with serious changes in the climate, but compared to today by far not so fast within a few decades, but in tremendously long periods of time.
+In the course of geological history there have been periods of time with serious changes in the climate, but compared to today by far not so fast within a few decades, but in enormously long periods of time.
 In the period 900 to 1350 prevailed, especially in Europe a pronounced temperature high, which as Medieval warm period referred to as.
 The climate was so warm at the time that even in southern England winegrowing was successful.
 From 1450, the climate began to deteriorate again.

 With the term Little ice age is a 400 years relatively long lasting climate phenomenon in the period 1450 to 1850 referred to, the world with regional and temporal priorities in Europe, North America, Russia and China occured.
 Especially cold periods stretched from 1570 to 1630 and from 1675 to 1715.
 Associated with this was a worldwide expansion of the glaciers.
 This has developed dramatically in the opposite direction in a relatively short period of a few decades.
-See also below climate Change,
+See under climate Change,

 Map Climate Zones : Created by LordToran - Self, CC BY-SA 3.0 , Link